Resistor52/cloud_dfir_demo/README.md

 In the Containment Step, we will use our Incident Response Workstation to capture the memory of the target EC2 instance, and use the aws_ir command to make a snapshot of the EBS volume and put the EC2 instance in a Quarantine security group.
 We will also perform the forensic analysis in this step.
 The forensic analysis is generally used to help scope the incident, identify indicators of compromise (IOC) and determine root cause.

 ### Eradication
 In the cloud, the Eradication Step consists of properly addressing the root cause and terminating all infected instances.
 Of course, you would not terminate all of the instances before collecting all necessary evidence.
 Eradication before Containment is a common problem: Someone in operations notices malware on an EC2 and then shuts down or terminates the EC2 instance...and THEN lets the security team know.
-Of course by then the memory artifacts are lost and possibly the artifacts on disk too.
+Of course by then, the memory artifacts are lost and possibly the artifacts on disk too.

 ### Recovery
 Recovery in the cloud should be fairly automated, assuming that you are using automation to deploy EC2 instances.
 Of course, this assumes that it was not your source code that was compromised.
 The Recovery Stage is about returning to the (new) normal state with mitigations in place.